 Our middle school teachers have been especially chosen on the basis of a personal commitment to Jesus Christ as well as their unique teaching skills and passion for Christian education.
 Each is certified by the state of Michigan and committed to our school mission of challenging minds and lives for Christ.

 Each year, Hudsonville Christian School picks a theme to guide students’ spiritual development.
-This year’s theme, “Be the Change”, comes from 1 Corinthians 15:58, “Therefore, my dear brothers and sisters, stand firm.
-Let nothing move you.
-Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain.”
-During this year, it is our prayer that God’s faithfulness and unfailing love will be shown and shared as we “Be the Change” with our students, staff and community.
+This year’s theme, “One Body”, comes from Romans 12:4-5, “For just as each of us has one body with many members, and these members do not all have the same function, so in Christ, we, though many, form one body, and each member belongs to all the others.“ During this year, it is our prayer that God’s faithfulness and unfailing love will be shown and shared as we unite as”One Body” with our students, staff and community.